Click here to view our recommendations

 If you have any questions, please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Read more about Wound Care
+Read more about Falls Prevention

-Poor circulation is a serious condition and needs immediate medical attention.
-If you have any concerns with poor circulation in your feet contact Kinna Patel, DPM of Sava Podiatry & Wellness Centers.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
 Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.